-A large proportion of high quality family housing, convenientaccess and services will retain and attract families back to the city.
+A large proportion of high quality family housing, open space, convenient access and services will retain and attract families back to the city.
 The new neighbourhood will be strongly connected to Nottingham City Centre, nearby recreation areas and the adjoining communities of Sneinton and The Meadows.
 A primary school, small-scale local retail, leisure and employment uses will be closely linked through an innovative approach to public space.
 A well-resourced, meaningful and multifunctional infrastructure is of high priority.

-Image of Trent Basin phase 1
+Image of Trent Basin phase 1 (preliminary design - not final approved schem